-On October 14, 15 and 16, 2021, Forklift Danceworks will present WesWorks, a performance that celebrates the skilled movement and tells the often unheard stories of the people whose work sustains the daily lives of the Wesleyan campus.
+On October 14 & 15, 2021, Forklift Danceworks presented WesWorks, a performance celebrating the skilled movement and telling the often unheard stories of the people whose work sustains the daily lives of the Wesleyan campus.

 Forklift Danceworks productions are built on a core belief that all people are inherently creative.
 Through their performances, Forklift Danceworks seeks to create opportunities for more informed civic dialogue, deeper understanding of the jobs essential to urban life, and greater connection between citizens and across communities.

 - Read more about the performances at News@Wes!

 - Read more about WesWorks: An interview with Gretchen LaMotte ’18

 - See photos from our 2018 and photos from our 2019 Forklift collaborations at Wes!

 Building on seven years of Forklift Danceworks engagement with Wesleyan, WesWorks was developed through a series of residencies and intensive course collaborations over the past year and a half.
 The multi-site outdoor performance invited the audience to witness the virtuosic and skilled work of Facilities staff as performed by the workers themselves, and to celebrate their indispensable place at Wesleyan.